METEO 3 Lesson 13 Images

 Text description of the icon showing clouds and rain on Tuesday image.

-The image shows a weather app interface displaying the forecast for State College.
-The background features vertical streaks, resembling rain.
-At the top, the time is shown as 1:28 PM on a Verizon network.
-The main heading displays "State College" with "Rain" beneath it and a large temperature reading of 69°F. Below, hourly forecasts for the current day, Monday, are presented from now through 7 PM, all depicting varying chances of rain and temperatures between 68°F and 70°F. An icon of a cloud with rain drops accompanies the text.
-The rest of the week’s forecast is listed with respective icons indicating weather conditions: primarily cloudy with some rain for Tuesday, sunny on Wednesday and Thursday, partly cloudy on Friday, rainy on Saturday, cloudy on Sunday, and partly cloudy on Monday.
-Highs and lows for each day are shown on the right.
+The image shows the Apple Weather app interface displaying the forecast for State College.
+The background features vertical streaks resembling rainfall.
+At the top of the screen, the time is shown as 1:28 PM on a Verizon network.
+The main heading lists “State College,” with “Rain” beneath it and a large temperature reading of 69°F. Below this, the hourly forecast for Monday is displayed from the current time through 7 PM, showing varying chances of rain and thunderstorms with temperatures ranging from 68°F to 70°F, accompanied by cloud-and-rain icons, some with lightning bolts.
+The extended forecast for the rest of the week appears below, with icons indicating mostly cloudy conditions with rain on Tuesday, partly cloudy weather on Wednesday and Friday, sunny conditions on Thursday, partly cloudy weather on Saturday, and rainy conditions on Sunday and the following Monday.
+Daily high and low temperatures are listed on the right, and Tuesday is highlighted with a yellow box, indicating it is the selected day.

 photo on campus